Answart/req-hdr-parser-ms/README.md

 # request-header-parser-ms

-An app that listens for a date param and returns a JSON object of that date in natural language and unix form.
+An app that reads your browser and returns a JSON object with your ip-address, language and software.

 ## User Stories